dsa-ou/algoesup/src/docs/writing.md

     the guide currently has data structures and algorithms students in mind.

 An essay can have more than one author, although more than two is harder to manage.
-Deepnote makes it easy to work collaboratively on a single notebook, at the same time or asynchronously, and leave comments to co-authors.
+Deepnote and Colab make it easy to work collaboratively on a single notebook, at the same time or asynchronously, and leave comments to co-authors.
 You may wish to first pitch your essay idea to your peers, to recruit co-authors.